decentralized-identity/faq/docs/spec.md

 thus tamper-evident, and thus share much of the verifiability of blockchain data or signed PDFs insofar as the signatures they contain can be properly verified by reference to the identities included inside the document.
-For the different categories or "flavors" of VC, see Layer 3 below.
+For the different categories or "flavors" of VC, see the section on Layer 3 below.

-### Wallet? - ❗
+##### What is a Wallet? ❗

 Controlling, updating, and proving control of a DID (or, for that matter, a cryptocurrency address, an NFT, or many other kinds of digital assets) requires